hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/234_a_song_i_sing_to_thee.md

 Whose arms are "The External" and "The Internal",
 All things that are, down to the ocean's depths,
 Up to sun, moon, and stars in spanless space —
-The Mind, the Buddhi, Chitta, Ahamkâr,
+The Mind, the Buddhi, Chitta, Ahamkār,
 The Deva, Yaksha, man and demon, all,
 The quadruped, the bird, the worm, all insect life,
 The atom and its compound, all that is,